lavajumper/bitcoin-wallet/README.md

-Welcome to _Litecoin Wallet_, a standalone Litecoin payment app for your Android device!
+Welcome to __Sexcoin Wallet__, a standalone Sexcoin payment app for your Android device!

 This project contains several sub-projects: